TUDelft-PRIME-Books/Linear-Algebra/Chapter9/PowerMethod.md

      1  &   6  &  -4\\
     -4  &   4  &  -8        \end{pmatrix} $
   the power method yielded the dominant eigenvalue  $\lambda_1 = 11.4780$.
 The eigenvalue  $\lambda_1-11$   of the matrix $A - 11 I$ lies close to zero, so with high probability it will not be the dominant eigenvalue of $A - 11 I$.
-Thus if we run the power method algorithm on the matrix
+Thus if we run {prf:ref}`Alg:PowerMethod:PowMed` on the matrix

 $$